btholt/complete-intro-to-react-v6/lessons/tailwind-plugins.md

 },
 ```

 This will allow our specific use case.
-Again, don't dig too much into this because once Parcel 2 lands or you whenever you're using PostCSS 8 this isn't a big deal.
+Again, don't dig too much into this because once Parcel 2 lands or whenever you're using PostCSS 8 this isn't a big deal.

 Now add `className="w-60 disabled:opacity-50"` to the breed `<select>`.